MaxB-RnD/GNSS-FreeNavigation/README.md

 To get the program up and running, you will need to install the following dependencies:

 ### 1. [ROS](http://wiki.ros.org/ROS/Installation) (Tested with Kinetic and Melodic)
-   Install the correct version of ROS on your system.
+   Install the correct version of ROS on your system, by following the link.
    </br></br>

 ### 2. [Ceres](http://ceres-solver.org/installation.html) (C++ library for modeling and solving large, complicated optimization problems)
    Install Ceres by following these steps: